Reggie Ragland: 2017 season

-The Kansas City Chiefs finished the 2017 season atop the AFC West with a 10-6 record and received a playoff berth.
-On January 6, 2018, Ragland started his first career playoff game and collected nine combined tackles in a 22-21 loss to the Tennessee Titans.
+The Chiefs finished the 2017 season atop the American Football Conference (AFC) West with a 10–6 record and received a playoff berth.
+On January 6, 2018, Ragland started his first career playoff game and collected nine combined tackles in a 22–21 loss to the Tennessee Titans.

 2018 season

 In 2018, Ragland played in 16 games with 15 starts, finishing second on the team with 86 combined tackles, a half sack, and an interception.

 2019 season

-In week 7 of the 2019 season against the Denver Broncos, Ragland recorded a sack on Joe Flacco and recovered a fumble forced on Flacco by teammate Anthony Hitchens and returned it for a touchdown in the 30-6 win.
-Ragland helped the Chiefs win Super Bowl LIV against the San Francisco 49ers 31-20.
+In week 7 of the 2019 season against the Denver Broncos, Ragland recorded a sack on Joe Flacco and recovered a fumble forced on Flacco by teammate Anthony Hitchens and returned it for a touchdown in the 30–6 win.
+Ragland helped the Chiefs win Super Bowl LIV against the San Francisco 49ers 31–20.
 Ragland recorded 2 tackles in the game.

 Detroit Lions

 On April 7, 2020, Ragland signed with the Detroit Lions.
+He played in 16 games with six starts, recording 52 tackles, one sack, a pass deflection and a forced fumble.